-Your relative / friend has been invited to participate in this trial because they have or are suspected to be COVID-19 positive, are considered to be at higher risk of developing serious symptoms, and who we believe Ambrisentan and Dapagliflozin or EDP1815 or UNI911 may be suitable treatments.
+You have been invited to participate in this trial because you are or suspected to be COVID-19 positive, are considered to be at higher risk of developing serious symptoms, and who we believe Ambrisentan and Dapagliflozin or EDP1815 or UNI911 may be suitable treatments.

-We plan to include up to 496 participants (in each arm) with COVID-19 disease from a number of hospitals across the UK.
+We plan to include up to 469 patients (in each arm) with COVID-19 disease from a number of hospitals.

-Does my relative / friend have to take part?
+Do I have to take part?

 No, participating in this trial is completely voluntary.
-If you decide on your relative / friend's behalf for them to participate, you will be asked to sign an Informed Consent Form, however you are still free to change your mind and you may withdraw your relative/friend from this study at any time without giving a reason.
-If you choose that they will not participate or wish them to leave the trial, their future medical treatment will not be affected in any way.
-A member of the trial team will discuss the trial with your relative / friend, to obtain their consent, if your friend / relative is able to do so before discharge.
+If you do decide to participate you will be asked to sign an Informed Consent Form, however you are still free to change your mind and leave the trial at any time without giving a reason.
+If you choose not to participate or to leave the trial, your future medical treatment will not be affected in any way.

-5. What will happen to my relative / friend if they take part?
+5. What will happen to me if I take part?